 It is a fantastic opportunity for those with several years' experience in the workplace.
 This is a chance to use your skills and talent to help make an impact on policing, the local community and wider society in a way you never thought possible, as well as gain real policing skills in a prestigious management career.

 The College of Policing has helped forces recruit from a variety of industries including retail, journalism, professional services, banking, HM Forces, local government, civil service, marketing, journalism and education.

 Applying for Direct Entry

-The recruitment window for Direct Entry at inspector level is now open until February 18.
-You can apply via the College of Policing's website below:
+The recruitment window for Direct Entry at inspector level is now closed.

 Please note that you can only apply for one programme and one force at a time in any recruitment year, so, if you have already applied for the Direct Entry Superintendent programme (2019), or for Direct Entry Inspector to a different force, you will not be able to apply for Direct Entry Inspector without first withdrawing your Direct Entry Superintendent application or the Direct Entry Inspector application that was made to a different force.

 You will need to have been a UK resident for the last three years.